anionDev/ProjectTemplates/Templates/Conventions/ProjectStructure.md

     - Done (#00b140, Purpose: TODO)
     - Rejected (#7a0000, Purpose: TODO)

-All issues must get one state-descriptor-label at least one issue-type-descriptor-label.
+All issues must get at least one issue-type-descriptor-label and must always have exactly one state-descriptor-label.

 ## Repository-Structure